lewhunt/mixmotion/local.md

 **https://lewhunt.github.io/mixmotion**

 On playing a music set, you'll enter playback mode with dynamic background effects.
-Below is a quick video of the app transitioning into playback mode (give the video a tap if it doesn't autoplay):
+Below is a quick video of the app transitioning between playback modes (give the video a tap if it doesn't autoplay):

 https://github.com/lewhunt/mixmotion/assets/9886284/990053e1-66ba-45ef-b065-fbe87f34a747